vruumllc/vr65816_PCB/README.md

 <img src="images/vr65816_schematic_revA.png" width="800px"/>
 <img src="images/vr65816_PCB_revA.png" width="800px"/>

+## Getting the parts
+I used [Mouser's 'Create a BOM'](https://www.mouser.com/en/Bom/) feature to order all parts except the PCB.
+Use the 'Mouser Part Number' and 'Qty' columns from the [vr65816_full_BOM.csv](https://github.com/vruumllc/vr65816_schematic/blob/main/vr65816_full_BOM.csv) file in this repository.

+My cost per kit of parts was about $114 USD, including shipping, fees, and taxes.

 ## Getting a PCB
 I used [PCBWay](https://www.pcbway.com/Member/Login/) to fabricate my PCB:
 - Click on "PCB Prototype" at upper left after logging in